StevenChangZH/FastPupillaryFatiqueDetection/README.md

 ### Multithreads Folder
 Codes in this folder is the final version of our project.
-**Notice: Codes in this folder will not need explicit IDE.
-Only OpenCV environemnt needed.**

 * `main.cpp`: program entrance.
 * `includes.h`: include all headers.